At a glance

 - Painless, firm, nodular mass in one or more mammary glands

 - Infection, swelling, and pain

 Fibrosarcomas (FSA) is an aggressive type of malignant growth (cancer) that consists of fibroblasts that originate in the fibrous connective tissue.
 They are the most common soft tissue tumour to affect cats.

 There are three causes of fibrosarcoma in cats:

 - Age: Fibrosarcomas are common in older cats.
 The cause has not been established, although cancers more common in older cats.
 This is usually a single, irregularly shaped mass found on the trunk, legs, and ears.

 - Vaccinations: The use of vaccines is known to cause fibrosarcoma (vaccine-induced sarcoma or vaccinosarcoma).
 Most commonly, due to rabies and Feline Leukemia vaccines.
 The protocol for vaccinations now is to give the rabies vaccine in the rear right leg and the feline leukemia vaccine in the rear left leg, so if a fibrosarcoma does develop, the affected limb can be amputated.
 The prevalence of VAS is 1:1000 – 1:10 000 for FeLV and rabies.
 These types of fibrosarcomas are commonly more aggressive.
 The cause of VAS is believed to be the adjuvant within the vaccination; this is a substance (usually aluminium) that keeps the killed virus in the localised area for some time to give the body the chance to stimulate an immune response.
-This can result in localised inflammation, and possibly the formation of a fibrosarcoma.
+This can result in localised inflammation, and possibly the formation of fibrosarcoma.

 - Feline Leukemia Virus: A mutant form of FeLV (feline sarcoma virus) also causes fibrosarcoma.
 This occurs in younger cats as multiple tumour masses.
 Cats under four are usually affected.